-• Constraints:
+Constraints:

 • IOB Timing Constraint: In hardware, a Gateway In is realized as a set of input/output buffers (IOBs).
-There are three ways to constrain the timing on IOBs.
-They are None, Data Rate, and Data Rate, Set 'FAST' Attribute.
+There are two constraint options: None, and Data Rate.

 If None is selected, no timing constraints for the IOBs are put in the user constraint file produced by System Generator.
 This means the paths from the IOBs to synchronous elements are not constrained.